rohanadlak/HR-dashboard/README.md

 This is Hr dashboard of TCS.
 I have analysed this dataset and prepared dashboard.

-Following are the report of this data.
+Following is the report of this data.

 *1470 is the total number of employee out of which 1233 is active employee.